igsha/docproc/tests/commands.md

 `docproc` uses pandoc json format to store object files.
 It has libraries and document.
-Moast of usefull commands are listed in @tbl:commands.
+Most of usefull commands are listed below.

 |Command|Description|
 |:------|:----------|